oguerrer/PPI4SD/National_data/README.md

 These data contains 34 OECD members others than Mexico.
 When a country's name as the suffix `_ini` it denotes the value of that indicator for that country in the initial period of the sample (2006).
 In contrast the suffix `_fin` indicates the value in the final period (2016).
 In addition to the OECD members, we also provide average indicator values (across countries) in the column `OECD_mean` and maximum values (across countries) in `OECD_max`.

+### Goals from official Documents
 An additional source of development goals for Mexico was obtained from the Annex XVIII-Bis of the Mexican Pairlamentary Gazette (2019).
 This is a document prouduced by the Mexican Treasury, identifying multiple development indicators and establishing specific values as their goals.
 We provide these data after matching them to the main development indicators as explained in the technical report.
-File %%% provides a vector with the goal for each indicator.
+File `goals_doc.csv` provides a vector with the goal for each indicator.
 The order of the rows corresponds to that of thefiles `final_sample_normalized.csv` and `final_sample_raw.csv`.

 ## SDG Budgeting